ywwes26/DLL-Replication/README.md

 # DLL-Replication
-This repository provide codes to replicate the simulation results of Decorrelated Local Linear estimator
+This repository provides codes and guidance to replicate the simulation results of Decorrelated Local Linear estimator